klingo/ESO-LibShifterBox/README.md

 customSettings = {
-    sortBy = "value",           -- sort the list by value or key (allowed are: "value" or "key") rowHeight = 32,             -- the height of an entry row emptyListText = "empty"     -- the text to be displayed when there is no row/entry in a list }
+    sortBy = "value",           -- sort the list by value or key (allowed are: "value" or "key") rowHeight = 32,             -- the height of an entry row emptyListText = "empty",    -- the text to be displayed when there is no row/entry in a list showMoveAllButtons = true,  -- the >> and << buttons to move all entries can be hidden if set to false }
 ```